Quantitative quantum soundness for all multipartite compiled nonlocal games: Introduction

 \subsection{Outline of the manuscript}

-The remainder of this paper is organized as follows. \cref{sec:Preliminaries} presents necessary preliminaries: We review the necessary background, defining nonlocal and compiled games (\cref{sec:PrelimNonlocalGameCompiledGame}), and the standard NPA hierarchy (\cref{sec:PrelimNPAHierarchy}). \cref{sec:SeqNPAMain} then presents the novel multipartite sequential NPA hierarchy, where we introduce the construction progressively: \cref{sec:SeqNPABiparititeCase} first revisits the bipartite case to provide a proof of concept and contrast our Heisenberg-picture approach with the Schr\"odinger-picture method of~\cite{klep2025quantitative}. \cref{sec:SeqNPATripartiteCase} then uses the tripartite case as a pedagogical bridge to the general construction. \cref{sec:SeqNPAMultipartiteCase} presents the full, general $k$-partite hierarchy and proves its key properties---completeness, the flatness condition, and strict feasibility.
-Then, \cref{sec:SoundnessCompileMain} works up to the main quantitative quantum soundness result: We leverage our new hierarchy to prove the main result of this paper: quantitative quantum soundness for all multipartite compiled nonlocal games (\cref{thm:MainQuantumSoundness}).
-After establishing notation in \cref{sec:SoundnessCompileNotation}, \cref{sec:SoundnessCompileProof} develops the novel geometric proof, detailing the projection, regularization, and normalization argument that overcomes the limitations of prior techniques.
+The remainder of this paper is organized as follows. \cref{sec:Preliminaries} presents necessary preliminaries: We review the necessary background, defining nonlocal and compiled games (\cref{sec:PrelimNonlocalGameCompiledGame}), and the standard NPA hierarchy (\cref{sec:PrelimNPAHierarchy}). \cref{sec:SeqNPAMain} then presents the novel multipartite sequential NPA hierarchy, where we introduce the construction progressively: \cref{sec:SeqNPABiparititeCase} first revisits the bipartite case to provide a proof of concept and contrast our Heisenberg-picture approach with the Schr\"odinger-picture method of~\cite{klep2025quantitative}. \cref{sec:SeqNPATripartiteCase} then uses the tripartite case as a pedagogical bridge to the general construction. \cref{sec:SeqNPAMultipartiteCase} presents the full, general $k$-partite hierarchy and proves its key properties: completeness, the flatness condition, and strict feasibility (\cref{thm:MainCompleteness}). \cref{sec:SoundnessCompileMain} proves our main quantitative soundness theorem (\cref{thm:MainQuantumSoundness}).
+After establishing notation in \cref{sec:SoundnessCompileNotation}, the argument is based on a novel geometric proof developed in \cref{sec:GeometricProof}.
+This proof, using projection, regularization, and normalization, establishes the closeness result (\cref{thm:kpartite_BoundToFeasibleSolution}).
+Finally, \cref{sec:PiecesTogetherCorollary} combines this closeness result and \cref{thm:MainCompleteness} to complete the proof of the main theorem.
 The manuscript finishes with \cref{sec:Appendix} on a brief comparison on~\cite{klep2025quantitative,baroni2025asymptotic}.